 Comprehensive Overview

-Let's delve into each component of the F.I.T.T. principle to understand how it contributes to a well-rounded fitness program.
+Let's break down each component of the F.I.And t.
+Consider this: t. principle to understand how it contributes to a well-rounded fitness program.

 Frequency: This refers to how often you exercise.
 The optimal frequency depends on various factors, including your fitness level, the type of exercise you're doing, and your overall goals.
 For beginners, starting with fewer sessions per week is advisable to allow the body to adapt and recover.
 As you become more conditioned, you can gradually increase the frequency to challenge yourself further.
 General guidelines suggest: